aframevr/aframe/docs/introduction/interactions-and-controllers.md

   'OpenVR'})`. tracked-controls will then connect to the appropriate Gamepad object to provide pose and events for the entity.
-- Abstracting the events provided by tracked-controls. tracked-controls events are low-level; it'd difficult for us to tell which buttons were pressed based off of those events alone because we'd have to know the button mappings beforehand.
+- Abstracting the events provided by tracked-controls. tracked-controls events are low-level; it'd be difficult for us to tell which buttons were pressed based off of those events alone because we'd have to know the button mappings beforehand.
   Controller components can know the mappings beforehand for their respective controllers and provide more semantic events such as `triggerdown` or `xbuttonup`.